 - Møøse.
 Majestic perhaps, but very funny.

-- Insane Troll Logic: Bedevere's faultless chain of reasoning leading to the conviction of the witch, and in true Monty Python fashion, it works!
+- Insane Troll Logic: Bedevere's faultless chain of reasoning leading to the conviction of the witch: If a woman weights the same amount as a duck then she's made of wood because both ducks and wood float, and because both wood and witches burn, she must be a witch!
+In true Monty Python fashion, it works!
 Also, one of the tracks on the soundtrack album is an alleged philosophy professor analyzing the very thing.
 He concludes that sex is better than logic.

 - King Arthur: As the movie is a parody of the Arthurian mythos, King Arthur is, predictably, the main character.